VoitecP/Data-Collector-Script/README.md

 ## Recruitment Task Directions

+### IMPORTANT UPDATE
+Data files has been updated to alleviate uncertainty about telephone number processing

 ### Background
 We have a dataset containing information about individuals, including their first name, telephone number, email, password, role, date of account creation and a list of children with their names and ages.
 We would like you to build a script/CLI that performs some operations on the data.